Nebo15/onedayofmine.web/www/api_doc/doc.markdown

 ## Known bugs ##
 ### API documentation bugs ###
-* In-URI params are shown as deprecated
+* In-URI params are shown as <span class='label label-important'>Removed</span>
-* Array-type responses are shown as deprecated and appear in params list by array keys
+* Array-type responses are shown as <span class='label label-important'>Removed</span> and appear in params list by array keys

 ### API bugs ###
 * API methods are not fully implemented